nickodell/lc3-cc/README.md

 Please keep in mind that I have no formal training in compiler design.
 If you see a strange design decision, the reason is probably that I didn't know any better.
 Feel free to tell me a better way of doing it; I wrote this to learn.

-(If you'd like a feature added to the compiler, please file an issue.)

 ## Dependencies

  * pycparser: Lex and parse C